spencera0024/assignment2-anderson/README.md

 | Spain | Beautiful country with many places to see. | 5 days |
 | Italy | Beautiful buildings with historic artworks. | 5 days |
 | Egypt | The pyramdids alone making it worth visiting. | 2 days |

+***
+> Clothes make the man.
+Naked people have little or no influence in society.
+- *Mark Twain*

+> Before you marry a person, you should first make them use a computer with slow Internet to see who they really are.
+- *Will Ferrell*